 In the case of the broad domain of health, there are several possible measures.
 One of the simplest and most widely available is the often used self-assessed health status question - "how would you rate your health - excellent, very good, good, fair or poor?"
-However, there are significant concerns about the cross-cultural validity of this question; individuals in different countries and with different languages tend to answer differently in ways that do not concord with other health indicators (QQQ ref).
+However, there are significant concerns about the crosscultural validity of this question - individuals in different countries and with different languages tend to answer differently in ways that do not concord with other health indicators (Murray et al., 2001).
 Another widely available kind of health data is the prevalences of chronic diseases, such as heart disease and cancer.
 However, this kind of bio-medical data has several major defects from the perspective of the GLT framework.
 One is that unlike income, there is no ready metric or way of combining different kinds of chronic diseases into a single scale for each individual and each of his or her person-years of life.
-Another is that when these data are elicited from a personal survey, there may be important artifacts related to how aggressively individuals seek care (since the survey questions are typically of the form, "Have you ever been diagnosed by a health professional with ...?"), and how well they recall their diagnoses.
+Another is that when these data are elicited from a personal survey, there may be important artifacts and biases related to how aggressively individuals seek care (since the survey questions are typically of the form, "Have you ever been diagnosed by a health professional with ... ?"), and how well they recall their diagnoses.
 On the other hand, if the data come from clinical data sets produced by health care providers (e.g. hospital records, doctor visits), they are difficult if not impossible to link at the individual level to the other GLT components - time and money.
-They are also influenced by individuals' propensities to seek care.
+They are also influenced by individuals' propensities to seek care, as well as the availability of different kinds of health care services.

 The preferred measure of health status is a QALY (quality-adjusted life year), or HRQoL (health-related quality of life) index.
 These are carefully constructed sets of questions that capture an individual's capacity to function, and are accompanied by an empirically derived valuation function that yields a health index for each PY of an individual's life.
-Two of the best known of these generic health status measures are the EQ-5D (Kind et al. QQQ) and the McMaster Health Utility Index (HIU, Feeney et al., QQQ).
+QALYs are the required measure of health status in health economics and technology assessment guidelines (CADTH, 2017).
+Two of the best known of these generic health status measures are the EQ-5D (Kind et al. 1996) and the McMaster Health Utility Index (HIU, Feeney et al., 1995).
 Fortunately, the HUI has been included on a number of key Statistics Canada surveys since 1990, so this is the measure of health status that is preferred for the GLT index for this analysis.

 The third domain in the GLT framework, time, has received far less attention from the research community than money and health.
 As a result, there is less consensus as to the best measure.
 Conceptually, the average number of hours per day of leisure time seems most straightforward and appropriate.
-What is the point of having good health and adequate income if the individual is working or otherwise committed such that they have no discretionary time to enjoy their money and health?5
+What is the point of having good health and adequate income if the individual is working or otherwise committed such that they have no discretionary time to enjoy their money and health?